Steps to Improve Your Athlete Evaluations

 It all comes down to information.
 A coaches’ time is already spread thinly that they rarely have the time to reformat information in a spreadsheet.
 Let alone to a “form” consumable for each athlete.
 As a result, the athlete and his/her parents never understand WHY they didn’t make the top team.

 Technology today can solve all that.
 Having the evaluators gather information through the SkillShark app or website simplifies everything to the point that the young athlete can now receive a report card on their performance before they even have their cleats/skates off.
 A coach can spend time analyzing information instead of doing days of data entry.
-Lastly, parents can finally have a clear indication what their child needs to work on in order to be considered for the top team next year.
+Lastly, parents can finally have a clear indication of what their child needs to work on in order to be considered for the top team next year.

 What Are The Biggest Steps to Ensure a Smooth Evaluation Process?